3D VR Sketch Guided 3D Shape Prototyping and Exploration

 \subsubsection{Sketch-shape latent space alignment}

-The considered so far losses do not guarantee that there is a meaningful mapping between sketches and 3D shapes' latent representations.
+The considered so far losses do not explicitly ensure that there is a meaningful mapping between sketches and 3D shapes' latent representations.
 Therefore, we design additional losses encouraging an alignment in the feature space.

 First, we introduce a contrastive loss, similar to the one in \cref{eq:f-NCE}, leveraging that sketches in our dataset contain reference shapes.
 It takes the following form: